onnx/onnx/docs/Operators.md

   and LSTM.

   Gradient operator can compute derivative against intermediate tensors.
-For example, the gradient of Y with respect to H can be done in
+For example, the gradient of Y with respect to H can be done via

   ```
   W --> Conv --> H --> Gemm --> Y